 Asphalt attracts heat during the summer, making it harmful to animal paws.
 Signs that your animal’s paws may be damaged include limping, blisters, or redness.
 To see if the pavement is safe, try checking it with the backside of your hand for three seconds.
 If it’s too hot for you, it’s more than likely too hot for your animal friend.

-You can help to protect their paws by taking them out during cooler periods such as the morning or evening or even applying animal booties.
+You can help to protect their paws by taking them out during cooler periods such as the morning or evening or by dressing them in animal booties.
 There are also animal sunscreens that can protect animals from sun-related harm.

 Fight Against Fleas and Ticks